kermitgrey/US_Mortality/README.md

     </ul>
 <p> This code makes use of Oracle's external table functionality that enables read-only access to
     the external data files extracted from CDC Wonder.
 Please reference the Oracle Database
-    Administrator's Guide for specifics on needed setup steps prior to using the external tables functionality.</p
+    Administrator's Guide for specifics on needed setup steps prior to using the external table functionality.</p